How To Taste Your Way Through The Real Little Italy, NYC

 Madonia Bakery

-The original owner, Mario Madonia, arrived from Sicily to NYC in the early 1900’s.
-He and his wife opened up this bakery in 1918.Mario’s children still own and run the shop.
+The original owner, Mario Madonia, arrived from Sicily in NYC in the early 1900’s.
+He and his wife opened up this bakery in 1918.
+Mario’s children still own and run the shop.

-Add to google maps: Madonia Bakery
+Add to Google Maps: Madonia Bakery

 Teitel Brothers